MotusWTS/motus/inst/doc/upstream_api.md

 ### get runs by tag project from given batch ###

-   runs_for_tag_project (P, B)
+   runs_for_tag_project (projectID, batchID, runID)

-       - P: integer project ID
+       - projectID: integer project ID
-       - B: integer batch ID
+       - batchID: integer batch ID
+       - runID: integer largest run ID we *already* have from this batch and tag project

-   - return a list of all runs of a tag in project P, from the batch with ID = B
+   - return a list of all runs of a tag in project `projectID`, from batch `batchID` and with run ID > `runID`

    - columns should include these fields (as they exist in the transfer tables):